 Motorola Solutions is the mother company of Motorola Solutions Israel.

-In January 2014, the Israeli Ministry of Defense signed a USD 100 million, 15-year contract with Motorola Solutions to supply the Israeli army and other security forces with an encrypted smartphone.
-The device will offer encrypted calls, emails, the ability to send and receive digital media and navigation capabilities.
-It will replace the veteran 'Mountain Rose' mobile system, which will continue to serve the army until 2018.
+In January 2014, the Israeli Ministry of Defense signed a USD 100 million, 15-year contract with Motorola Solutions Israel to supply the Israeli army and other security forces with encrypted smartphones.
 Motorola Solutions won the contract without a tender.
+The devices offer encrypted calls, emails, the ability to send and receive digital media and navigation capabilities.
+The encrypted devices will enable military use in the occupied territory and other remote areas.
+The new cellphones will replace the veteran 'Mountain Rose' mobile system, which will continue to serve the Israeli army until 2018.

 USD 50 million of the new smartphone system program will be funded using US aid, which will cover the cost of adaptation, development, and production of the devices for the Israeli army, by Motorola Solutions.
 The other half of the program will be funded from the Israeli defense budget, primarily covering maintenance of the system by Motorola Solutions Israel.